tmssoftware/smartsetup/tmstest/README.md

   * Do not specify delphi versions or platforms in the tmsbuild.yaml in the tests.
 We will manage this from a centralized location.

   * When building products, either `skip register` or install to some `alternate registry key`.
-IF installing to an alternate registry key, make sure to uninstall everything after installing.
+If installing to an alternate registry key, make sure to uninstall everything after installing.

-  * If the test references a bug report, it should have a comment linking to it.
+  * If the test was because of a bug report, it should have a comment linking to it.

   * **The script must always start by calling `. test.setup` on the first line**.
 This will setup the environment, like for example making PowerShell stop on errors. **The `.` at the start of the line is important**, it means that the script will be sourced, instead of running on its own environment.